 Why We Love National Video Game Day

-Playing video games is hands-down one of the best ways to pass free time.
-Granted, there are certainly lots of other activities that could be used as time-fillers, but let’s be honest – why would we even consider these, when video games are an option?
-Plus, the adrenaline rush we get when we finally save Princess Peach from the evil Bowser is incomparable.
+Playing video games is one of the best ways to pass free time.
+Granted, there are certainly lots of other activities available — but let’s be honest: Why would we even consider these, when video games are an option?
+Plus, the adrenaline rush we get by saving Princess Peach from the evil Bowser is incomparable.

 They teach us valuable life lessons

 Believe it or not, video games can teach important life lessons.
 Many characters possess distinct personalities, relationships, and aspirations.
 You get to create their destinies through thought-provoking scenarios.